Get access to revolving funds when you need it most

 No Additional Collateral Needed

-Technically, invoice financing is not a loan.
-Since the invoices are sold to lenders, businesses do not owe anything to the financing company.
+Technically speaking, invoice financing is not a loan.
+Since the invoices are sold to lenders, you do not owe anything to the financing company.
 Since there’s no loan to guarantee, there’s no need to present additional collateral.

 Business’ Borrowing Capacity Grows with Business